Kewaunee Power Station: Description

-This plant has one Westinghouse pressurized water reactor.
-The plant has two 345 kV lines interconnecting it to the grid with one going to We Energies North Appleton Substation located 15 mi north of Appleton, Wisconsin and the other one interconnecting with the Point Beach Nuclear Generating Station located just a short distance away.
+This plant had one Westinghouse pressurized water reactor.
+The plant site has two 345 kV lines interconnecting to the grid with one going to We Energies North Appleton Substation located 15 mi north of Appleton, Wisconsin and the other one interconnecting with the Point Beach Nuclear Generating Station located just a short distance away.
 Two 138 kV lines exit the plant which go to the Green Bay area 30 mi away.

 Surrounding population

-The Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.
+The NRC defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

 The 2010 U.S. population within 10 mi of Kewaunee was 10,292, a decrease of 0.9 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
 The 2010 U.S. population within 50 mi was 776,954, an increase of 10.1 percent since 2000.
 Cities within 50 miles include Green Bay (26 miles to city center).